Mahesh-martian/Mahesh-martian/README.md

 <p align="center"><img src="https://github.com/SP-XD/SP-XD/blob/main/images/dev-working_rounded.gif?raw=true" href="https://github.com/sp-xd" alt="CoDiNg RocKs" width="60%"/></p>

 <h1>Hello, I'm Mahesh 🙋‍♂️</h1>
-<h2>💻👨‍💻  I'm an enthusiastic Data Scientist and Machine Learning Engineer 💼 with expertise in Python and Java.
+<h2>💻👨‍💻  I'm working as a Data Scientist 💼 with expertise in Python and Java.
 I'm passionate about writing clean and scalable code using the latest technology stack.
 I have a continuous hunger for learning and staying up-to-date with the ever-evolving field of data science and machine learning.
 My skills are rooted in computer science fundamentals, including operating systems, database management systems, and data structures.
 I'm dedicated to applying my knowledge and skills to solve complex data-driven problems."</h2>

 ```dart
 // tools_I_use organized